Kafka_SASL_SCRAM Authentication based

 mechanism=SCRAM-SHA-256

-- Protocol is set to SASL authentication
+- Protocol is SASL authentication setting

 [ Kafka connection class example ]